JOHNNYMACONNY/FadeClub/APP_BLUEPRINT.md

 This document outlines the complete plan for creating the FadeClub application.
 It includes details on project structure, components, data flow, and a step-by-step implementation guide.

-*(Version 4: 5-Step Flow with Time Preferences - UPDATED)*
+*(Version 4.1: 5-Step Flow with Enhanced UI - UPDATED)*

+**Recent Improvements (v4.1):**
+- ✅ Professional FadeClub logo integration with responsive design
+- ✅ Animated barber pole progress bar with traditional red, white, and blue stripes
+- ✅ Enhanced visual feedback and smooth transitions throughout booking flow

 ## 1. Project Overview

 FadeClub is a modern, single-page web application designed to provide a seamless online booking experience for a barber's clients.
 The admin side features a simple, visual dashboard for managing appointments.

-- **Client Flow (v4):** A 5-step process.
+- **Client Flow (v4.1):** A 5-step process with enhanced visual feedback.
 First, clients choose between one-time services or monthly memberships.
 Then they select specific services, choose preferred appointment times, fill out an intake form, and receive confirmation.
 Form submissions with time preferences are emailed to the admin for manual scheduling confirmation.
+Progress is shown through an animated barber pole progress bar.
 - **Admin Flow:** A visual daily/weekly schedule with the ability to view client submissions (leads).
-- **Core Principles:** Simplicity, clarity, and a modern aesthetic.
+- **Core Principles:** Simplicity, clarity, modern aesthetic, and professional branding.

 ## 2. Technology Stack